 The back of the eye is called the retina; this works like the film in a camera.
 Both the cornea (the transparent front window of the eye) and natural crystalline lens act like the lens in the camera.
 When light is focused and hits the retina, an image is taken and sent to the brain.

-When you are young, the lens in the eye is so elastic it moves very well.
+When you are young, the lens in the eye is elastic and moves very well.
 This movement is called accommodation and is comparable to the autofocus function in a camera.
 Accommodation enables you to read the small print as well as see distant objects comfortably.
 As you age, the lens loses its elasticity and is no longer able to see small print.
 You will typically notice this at around the age of 40 and above.

 Most people, when faced with this challenge, begin to use reading glasses.
 The power of reading glasses must increase with increasing age.
 However, there is a limit.
 Eventually, when the lens loses its elasticity, it begins to opacify (cloud over) and lose its clarity.
 This typically occurs when you are around 50.
 At this stage, you might start to lose some contrast sensitivity and the ability to see vivid colours.
-Cataracts can develop in both eyes and can vary in their developing between the two eyes.
+A cataract can develop in both eyes and can vary in their developing between the two eyes.

-Types of Cataracts:
+Types of Cataracts include:

 A traumatic cataract